MicroTangents/sql-mustache/README.md

 Whether you are a proponent of dynamics or not regardless of the technology that is being used, it's often necessary to engage in some kind of evaluated string.

-I don't know about you, but I like to be able to at least read the insanity and that includes the formatting of the text within the template.
+I don't know about you, but I like to at least be able to read the code and that includes the formatting of the text within the template.

 ``` sql
 DECLARE @sqlText NVARCHAR(max) = N'